Manatee Season in Ocala/Marion County

 Silver Springs State Park

 Silver Springs, located just east of Ocala, is one of the largest artesian springs ever discovered, making it the perfect spot for visitors to scope out manatees in the crystal-clear waters beneath the boats.
 An excursion on one of the famous Glass Bottom Boats lets you see right into the underwater world of the springs without even getting wet.
 If you are looking for a bit more adventure, rent a kayak, canoe or paddleboard and paddle down the river.
-Keep your eye out for the manatee’s noses popping up out the river for a breath and you may be able to get a closer look at them.
+Keep your eye out for the manatee’s noses popping up out of the river for a breath and you may be able to get a closer look at them.

 Silver Glen Springs